mysociety/popit.poplus.org/docs/install.md

 ### 5. Generate CSS

+First you'll need to install a couple of Ruby gems to handle converting the Sass stylesheets to plain css.

+    sudo gem install sass --version=3.2.14 --no-rdoc --no-ri sudo gem install compass --version=0.12.2 --no-rdoc --no-ri

-There is a make task which uses Compass and Sass to convert the .scss files to .css files
+Then there is a make task which uses Compass and Sass to convert the .scss files to .css files

     make css